-Students who accumulate more than 20 absences per year will receive a failing grade of 59, even if the student is passing the course.
+Students who accumulate more than 20 absences per year will receive a failing grade of 59.
 Students failing due to excessive absences have the opportunity to appeal to the Highlander Academy Board of Trustees to pass the course, receive credit for the course, or be promoted to the next grade.